NOTE – 22nd April 2023

 Don’t start the reflector just yet though as there are some things you need to do first.

 Log into your router and set up port forwarding to the Pi.
 This is a great site with guides to many different routers.
 By default the reflector needs port 42000 forwarded to it although you may find that port is already in use on your system.
-In my case, ports 42000 and 42001 were already being used by my Fusion hotspot so I used 42002.
+In my case, ports 42000 and 42001 were already being used by my Fusion Pi-Star hotspot so I used 42002.
+If you have a Pi-Star hotspot on your network, you will need to change the port number away from 42000.
 If you’re not using 42000 then you need to edit a configuration file on your Pi.

 In my case, I changed 42000 to 42002.